About the course

 For more information about tuition fees, college fees and fee liability, please see the Fees section of this website.
 EU applicants should refer to our dedicated webpage for details of the implications of the UK’s plans to leave the European Union.

-Depending on your choice of options, and especially the choice of thesis project, some fieldwork or experimental work may be required.
+Depending on the students choice of options, and especially the choice of thesis project, some fieldwork or experimental work may be required.
 Some thesis options will require laboratory experiments, for which a budget of £75 is available to pay participants.
-Some may require overseas fieldwork, for which the Faculty has a budget of £500 towards travel and subsistence costs.
+Some may require overseas fieldwork, for which the faculty has a budget of £500 towards travel and subsistence costs.
+The Faculty makes available some funding for language training, where relevant.

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.